hadron-sclang/hadron-sclang.org/content/design/runtime/Stack-Frame.md

 ## The SuperCollider Frame

-SuperCollider supports [lexical closure](https://doc.sccode.org/Reference/Scope.html).
-This means that `Frame` objects, which contain the argument and local variable values, may outlive the code invocation they support.
-The [Function](https://doc.sccode.org/Classes/Function.html) object keeps a reference to the containing `Frame` in its `context` member, preventing the premature garbage collection of the `Frame` until the `Function` itself is garbage collected.

 The [Frame](https://doc.sccode.org/Classes/Frame.html) object has no public member variables from the SuperCollider language side.
 Inside the interpreter, Legacy SuperCollider (henceforth LSC) defines the `Frame` in `lang/LangSource/PyrKernel.h` as: